ZongruiL/Data-collector/README.md

 # Data-collector

 This project is to collect people's height and weight data.
-Calculate the the their BMI, and tell the average weight and height among all users.
+Calculate the the their BMI, and email the the results.

 ## Webpage demo
 ![webpage](/static/webpage.png)